-Ferdi also discusses how to create icons within the Photoshop and Illustrator environments, add the characteristic shadows from material design, interface design, typography, and many more.
+Ferdi also discusses how to create icons within the Photoshop and Illustrator environments, add the characteristic shadows from material design, interface design, typography, and much more.

 21. Sketch 3 Tutorials by LevelUpTuts

-These series of video tutorials will get you to know Sketch, understand Artboards, pages, styling shapes, grids and layouts, alignment and distribution, shapes in Sketch 3, creating and using symbols, iOS and design UI tools, foundation 5 UI kit, bootstrap 3 UI kit, installing and using plugins, dynamic buttons, shortcuts, creating GIFs, and many more.
+These series of video tutorials will get you to know Sketch, understand Artboards, pages, styling shapes, grids and layouts, alignment and distribution, shapes in Sketch 3, creating and using symbols, iOS and design UI tools, Foundation 5 UI kit, Bootstrap 3 UI kit, installing and using plugins, dynamic buttons, shortcuts, creating GIFs, and much more.

 22. UXPA Lean UX Bridging the Gap between UX and Developers by Andrew Mottaz

 Is Agile compatible with Modern UX?
-Andrew Mottaz, CTO and Founder at Site9, Inc. answers this question and discusses lean UX, shared understanding, shared understanding stories of user experiences, how to create shared understanding, example of user testing, and many more in this SlideShare.
+Andrew Mottaz, CTO and Founder at Site9, Inc. answers this question and discusses lean UX, shared understanding, shared understanding stories of user experiences, how to create shared understanding, examples of user testing, and many more topics in this SlideShare.